zhelgadis/Epic.NET/_posts/2011-10-10-ddd-day-a-speaker-perspective.markdown

 While I think that no money comes without risks, I still see a lot of (exciting) research in the field.
 Indeed what I listened gave me more questions than answers.

-It looks like OOP: many people use the term, few really do it.

 [ddd-day]: http://ddd-day.it/
 [manual]: http://epic.tesio.it/doc/manual.html